 A percent encoded (sometimes called URL encoded) target link is added to the end to tell the Redirector where you want the account holder to end up - e.g:

 If the resource is not redirectable but only bypassable, the access URL will be used and the user can only be sent to the general sign-in page rather than the specified target page.
-The link generator will not work for these resources.
+The link generator will not work for these resources, however you can still create redirector links manually - e.g. using a spreadsheet and a formula.

 Configure the Redirector IP ranges

 If you want to use IP authentication when users are within your network you will need to tell the Redirector which IP addresses are yours.
-These should match up with the addresses and ranges you have registered with service providers for IP restricted access and are set at the bottom of the organisation preferences page (Preferences > Organisation).
+These should match up with the addresses and ranges you have registered with service providers for IP restricted access and there's a preference page for that (Preferences > Redirector).

 As well as testing that you are passed to the resources without being challenged for credentials when you are inside your network and IP authenticated, you will also need to test that you do get challenged for credentials and end up at the same target when you are outside of your network (or not IP authenticated).